Absolutely split locally free sheaves on proper $k$-schemes and Brauer--Severi varieties: AS-bundles on Brauer--Severi varieties

 \section{AS-bundles on Brauer--Severi varieties}

 In this section we describe the structure of $AS$-bundles on Brauer--Severi varieties.
-Furthermore, we study the $AS$-type and show how the $AS$-types of Brauer equivalent and birational Brauer--Severi varieties are related.\\
+Furthermore, we study the $AS$-type and find a relation between the $AS$-types of Brauer equivalent and birational Brauer--Severi varieties.\\

 As mentioned in Section 2, the $n$-dimensional Brauer--Severi varieties over $k$ are in one-to-one correspondence with central simple $k$-algebras of degree $n+1$.
-Now for certain fields $k$ the Brauer group $\mathrm{Br}(k)$ is trivial and hence the only element in this group is the equivalence class of $k$.
-This happens for instance if $k$ is finite or algebraically closed (see [33], \text{\S}7).
-In this case the corresponding Brauer--Severi varieties are just $\mathbb{P}^n$ for suitable $n$.
-For $k=\mathbb{R}$ the Brauer group $\mathrm{Br}(\mathbb{R})$ is isomorphic to $\mathbb{Z}/2\mathbb{Z}$ where the generator of $\mathrm{Br}(\mathbb{R})$ is given by the equivalence class of the Hamilton quaternions.
 As mentioned above, the period of a Brauer--Severi variety $X$ is the order of the corresponding central simple $k$-algebra $A$ in $\mathrm{Br}(k)$.
 But there is also a geometric interpretation of the period.
 Hochschild--Serre spectral sequence for Galois coverings applied to a Brauer--Severi variety $X$ yields the following exact sequence (see [4]):